gravitational/teleport/rfd/0091-session-streaming.md

 ### Security

-There are no *new* security implications to consider here, since the streaming APIs already exist and are already protected by Teleport's RBAC system.
+There are no *new* security impliciations to consider here, since the streaming APIs already exist and are already protected by Teleport's RBAC system.

 ### UX